 § C9-6.
-Charge for connections.35
+Charge for connections.

-The Town may make a charge, the amount to be determined by the Commissioners, for each connection made to the Town's water and sewer mains.
+The Town may make a charge, the amount to be determined by the Mayor and Commissioners, for each connection made to the Town's water and sewer mains.
 This charge shall be uniform throughout the Town, but may be changed from year to year.
 Arrangements for the payment of this charge shall be made before the connection is made.
+[Amended 12-6-2022 by Res.
+2022-05].